 Physical, occupational, and psychological therapy is often needed to help burn victims adjust to their limitations and altered appearance.
 Even with the most up-to-date specialized treatments, serious burn injuries almost invariably leave unsightly scars and skin contractures.
 These disfigurements can be emotionally traumatizing, especially when they occur on the face or any area of the body not usually covered by clothing.
 Burn scars on any part of the body may cause the victim to feel self-conscious and reluctant to participate in intimate relationships or other activities that would show the disfigurement―swimming for example.
 Furthermore, a burn victim may never be able to return to work, because of physical impairments and/or emotional problems.

-Our Maryland Burn Injury Attorneys Can Help
+Call Our Maryland Burn Injury Attorneys for a Free Case Consultation

 Serious and catastrophic burn cases are difficult, complex, and often emotionally draining.
 You will need to engage the services of a personal injury attorney with experience pursuing high-value settlements and verdicts and a track record of successful recoveries.
-In the Baltimore area, you will find the top quality legal help you need when you contact Randolph Rice Injury Lawyers today.
+In the Baltimore area, you will find the top-quality legal help you need when you contact Randolph Rice Injury Lawyers today.
 Randolph Rice is a practiced negotiator who can often settle difficult cases out of court; but when insurance companies for defendants balk at the large payouts required when injuries are severe, he is a highly skilled trial lawyer who will be fully prepared to present a meticulously prepared and persuasive case to a jury on your behalf.

 Call the Baltimore personal injury attorney team of Rice, Murtha & Psoras today to schedule a free case consultation.
 You have no upfront costs or out-of-pocket expenses, and will only pay us after we win money for you.